neariyeveryone/neariyeveryone/README.md

 # 💫 About Me:
-My name is Kilian, I'm a Software Developer <br>and I am currently working on a cooking blog and my very own Programming Language
+My name is Kilian, I'm a Software Developer <br>and I am currently working on a cooking <br>blog and my very own Programming Language

 # 💻 Tech Stack: